The Thyroid Reference Guide

 The screening tests and any follow-up diagnostic test should be valid and reliable.

 Measurement of TSH is the single most accurate test of thyroid function.
-In recent years, sensitive TSH assays (laboratory tests) have proven highly accurate and less likely to be affected by medical conditions or medications that can create false-positive results.
+Recently, sensitive TSH assays have shown high accuracy.
+These laboratory tests excel in their reliability.
+Moreover, they are less susceptible to interference.
+Medical conditions often distort results.
+Similarly, medications can produce false positives.
+However, these tests tend to remain unaffected.
+Consequently, they provide more trustworthy results.
 Follow-up of patients with abnormal TSH findings generally includes physical examination and measurement of thyroid hormones.

 When determining the benefits of a screening program, it is useful to think of patient benefits in addition to the actual money spent on screening, follow-up tests, and treatment (see Dr. Ladenson’s article The Cost-Effectiveness of Screening for Hypothyroidism on page 5).